ansys/ansys-templates/src/ansys/templates/python/pyansys/{{cookiecutter.__project_name_slug}}/README.rst

         # Create a virtual environment
         python -m venv .venv

-        # Activate it in a Linux environment
+        # Activate it in a POSIX system
-        python -m venv .venv && source .venv/bin/activate
+        source .venv/bin/activate

-        # Activate it in a Windows CMD environment
+        # Activate it in Windows CMD environment
-        source .venv\Scripts\activate.bat
+        .venv\Scripts\activate.bat

-        # Activate it in a Windows Powershell environment
+        # Activate it in Windows Powershell
-        source .venv\Scripts\Activate.ps1
+        .venv\Scripts\Activate.ps1

 3. Make sure you have the latest version of `pip`_: